alstr/todo-to-issue-action/README.md

 This action will convert your `# TODO` comments to GitHub issues when a new commit is pushed.

+The new issue will contain a link to the line in your code containing the TODO.

 It will also close an issue when a `# TODO` is removed in a pushed commit.
+A comment will be posted with the ref of the commit that it was closed by.

 The `# TODO` comment is commonly used in Python, but this can be customised to whatever you want.